Path-Check/safeplaces-auth/README.md

 ```

 For greater flexibility, you access the built-in `enforcer.handleRequest(req, res)`
 function to selectively handle requests under your own logic.
+Note that `enforcer`
+will continue to end the request with `403 Forbidden` if the request is unauthorized.

 ```javascript
 app.use((req, res, next) => {